systemslab/popper-paper/paper/paper.md

 service providers such as Amazon allow users to deploy applications on bare-metal instances.

-## Continuous Integration

-Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository frequently with the purpose of catching errors as early as possible.
-The experiments associated to an article is not absent of this type of issues.
-If an experiment's findings can be codified in the form of a unit test, this can be verified on every change to the article's repository.

-**Tools and services**: Travis CI is an open-source, hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.
-Alternatives to Travis CI are CircleCI, CodeShip.
-Other on-premises solutions exist such as Jenkins.

-## Automated Performance Regression Testing

-OSS projects such as the Linux kernel go through rigorous performance testing [@intel_linux_2016] to ensure that newer version don't introduce any problems.
-Performance regression testing is usually an ad-hoc activity but can be automated using high-level languages [@jimenez_aver_2016] or statistical techniques [@nguyen_automated_2012].

-**Tools and services**: Aver is an example of a language and tool that allows authors to express and validate statements on top of metrics gathered at runtime.

 ## Dataset Management

 Some experiments involve the processing of large input, intermediary